 If we are in Level 1 (or lower end of Level 2), we will be using the Traditional Face to Face “On Campus” model.

-Graphic Illustrating Level of Spread and Corresponding Teaching Model
+Graphic Illustrating Level of Spread and Corresponding Teaching Models (and New Virtual School option)

 We are evaluating all of our situations where students would be in large group gatherings.
-These gatherings will happen, but social distancing guidelines are being applied to insure student safety.
-This is an example of us needing time to flesh out the details.
-These gatherings include, but are not limited to: Chapel, Recess, Physical Education, Lunch, Class Transitions, Corral, etc.
+These gatherings will happen, but social distancing guidelines are being applied to ensure student safety.
+These gatherings include, but are not limited to: Chapel, Recess, Physical Education, Class Transitions, Corral, etc. Principals will be providing more information relative to how they plan to handle these situations.

 Field Studies and Field Trips